mohmmedshaker69/task/README.md

 Click on the name of a contact to view its details.
 The details page will display the contact's name along with all associated phone numbers.
 Adding Multiple Phone Numbers
-When adding or editing a contact, use the provided form to input multiple phone numbers for the contact.
+When adding or editing a contact, use the provided form to input multiple phone numbers for the contact Contributing
-Contributing
 Contributions to the Phonebook App are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.